Elections and Voting

 Candidate Guide

 For governments to be representative of, and responsive to, the needs of their constituents, their make-up should reflect the demographics of the constituency.
 This guide contains answers to the most frequently asked questions regarding election procedures and many important facts that candidates must understand.
-(Link to 2022 Candidate Guide)

 Running For Municipal Council - What You Need To Know

-The Ministry of Government Relations has developed a new document aimed at informing citizens of the requirements and process of running for municipal council.
+The Ministry of Government Relations has developed a new document aimed at informing citizens of the requirements and process of running for Municipal Council.

-The “Running for Municipal Council: What you need to know” is geared towards individuals who may be interested in or considering running for council in the upcoming municipal election.
-The intent of this document is to better inform citizens of the process of running for council and to provide a brief overview of what they can expect should they be successful in their quest of municipal office.
+The “Consider Running for Municipal Council: Citizens guide for candidacy in municipal elections” is geared towards individuals who may be interested in or considering running for Council in the upcoming municipal election.
+The intent of this document is to better inform citizens of the process of running for Council and to provide a brief overview of what they can expect should they be successful in their quest of municipal office.

 Nominated Candidates